Suraksha-Rajagopalan/XSpaceSuvivour/README.md

 The game loop continuously updates the screen, checking for player input, moving the player, enemies, and bullets, and handling collisions.

-It's a basic space shooter game with limited features, sui